fjantunen/sev1/index.md

 ### Acknowledgements 🙏

-To my family, who never asked why I was obsessed with writing this book—just made sure I didn’t forget to eat.
+To my family, who never asked why I was obsessed with writing this book—just made sure I didn't forget to eat.
 Thank you for the support! ❤️

-To Eric, who’s been a great mentor and a constant source of inspiration.
+To Eric, who's been a great mentor and a constant source of inspiration.

-To everyone I’ve worked with over the years. 🤝
+To everyone I've worked with over the years. 🤝

-To the Learning From Incidents community, and to those who’ve pushed reliability thinking beyond dashboards and into the human domain—your work paved the way for this one.
+To the Learning From Incidents community, and to those who've pushed reliability thinking beyond dashboards and into the human domain—your work paved the way for this one.

-Thank you to everyone who’s ever written a clear postmortem, spoken up when something felt off, or challenged process for the sake of people.
-You’ve made this field more humane, and this book wouldn’t exist without your example.
+Thank you to everyone who's ever written a clear postmortem, spoken up when something felt off, or challenged process for the sake of people.
+You've made this field more humane, and this book wouldn't exist without your example.

 And to anyone who reads this and offers value for value—thank you.
 That exchange means more than you know. ✨